 Buses from Zadar to Split main bus station are pretty frequent.
 Currently, there is at least 30 bus rides a day which is more than once an hour.
 Check the bus schedule here: http://ak.liburnija-zadar.hr/vozni_red/.

 A one-way bus ticket from Zadar to Split cost 98 Kuna (13 Euro) and you can book it in advance here.
-Note that an additional charge applies for each bag stored in bus storage which is about 2 euro per bag.
+Note that an additional charge applies for each bag stored in bus storage which is about 2 euros per bag.
 Here is a sample of bus travel options:

 Important: Two Bus Routes